dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/api/zoom-setting/zoom-focus.md

     boolean x = mCamera.getEnabledRegularAutoFocusStatus();
 ```

-## setregularautofocusparam
+## setRegularAutoFocusParam

 There are focus interval time and focus terminate time for users to set in regular autofocus mode.
-Please use `setregularautofocusparam` to make these settings.
+Please use `setRegularAutoFocusParam` to make these settings.

 ```java
     // Set focus interval = 3000 and focus terminate time = 500.